Sourcing Credible Information

-I have agreed to join a panel led by Emerald Publishing’s Research and Development team.
-They are currently looking into getting a better understanding the experience of how academic content is sourced and used in the professional environment.
+I was recently part of a panel led by Emerald Publishing’s Research and Development team.
+They have been looking into getting a better understanding the experience of how academic content is sourced and used in the professional environment.

-Emerald Publishing is working in partnership with Mustard Research to invite a select number of Emeralds’ customers and non-customers to take part in an exclusive online community project.
-They are looking for around 30 people in total taking part.
+Emerald Publishing worked in partnership with Mustard Research to invite a select number of Emeralds’ customers and non-customers to take part in an exclusive online community project, with around 30 people taking part.

-The community will be live for two weeks.
-During that time, a number of different discussions around particular themes will be held.
-For example, you may be asked for your views on academic content, the range of applicable uses, or how you both individually and as a company source content.
-You will also be able to speak to like-minded people in the industry about the things that matter to you.
+The community was live for a few weeks.
+During that time, a number of different discussions around particular themes were held.
+For example, we were asked for our views on academic content, the range of applicable uses, and how we both individually and as a company source content.
+The community offered the chance to speak to like-minded people in the industry about the things that matter to me.